-The request for a reduced project perimeter landscape setback with walls and fences is consistent with conditions to the north and south along Barton Street, where perimeter landscape setbacks with fences and walls range from zero to 5 feet.
-The proposed reduced project perimeter setback is also consistent with the residences to the south of the development, across Mariposa Avenue, which provide a minimum front yard setback of 30 feet.
-In addition to the proposed 11-foot, 6-inch project perimeter landscape setback on Barton Street and 25-foot landscape setback on Mariposa Avenue, there will be 25 feet of landscaped parkway on the Barton Street right-of-way and approximately 35 feet of landscaped parkway on the Mariposa Avenue right-of-way.
+The request for reduced project perimeter landscape setbacks with walls and fences is consistent with conditions to the north along Lurin Avenue, where perimeter landscape setbacks with fences and walls range from 7 to 10 feet, and to the north and south along Cole Avenue, where setbacks range from zero to 5 feet.
+The proposed reduced project perimeter setback is also consistent with the residences to the south of the development, across Mariposa Avenue, which provide a minimum front yard setback of 14 feet.

+In addition to the proposed project perimeter landscape setbacks along Lurin, Cole, and Mariposa Avenues, there will be 20 feet of landscaped parkway on the Lurin Avenue right-of-way, 10 feet of landscaped parkway on the Cole Avenue right-of-way, and 10 feet of landscaped parkway on the Mariposa Avenue right-of-way.
+This helps reduce the visual effect of the reduced project perimeter landscape setbacks, and allows the combined landscaped areas to soften the perimeter walls.